 If you’re just starting your business, buying expensive equipment or hiring a professional photographer may not be in your budget.
 So we’ve shared a few product photography tips to help you take great pictures of your products with the equipment you have (even if you’re shooting from your phone).

-The main secret of good photography is lighting.
+The main secret of good product photography is lighting.
 Without sufficient light, capturing a clear, bright picture is almost impossible.
 The lack of light causes a long exposure as the camera tries to focus, which will make the image blurry.
 Instead, you want a photo that shows the details of your products well.

 Tip: use the natural light from a window.
 Winter lighting is ideal with the sky covered by an even layer of clouds.
 Direct sunlight is less suitable because it gives too much contrasting variations of bright light and deep shadows.
 Also, avoid using the flash of a camera as

-We recommend sticking with a monochromatic fabric, a wooden board, or a simple sheet of paper for your background.
+We recommend sticking with a monochromatic fabric, a wooden board, or a simple sheet of paper for background in product photography.
 Avoid using a background that has distracting patterns or strong textures, which diverts attention from the product.

 While white is a universal background color, there are exceptions.
 If your site has a predominantly white background, then you may want to use a background with a different color.
 Otherwise, pictures can lose the rectangular border and your items may look like they’re floating on the page.